xavierdidelot/DiagnoDating/README.md

   continuous phenotype representing sampling dates.
 - Can a relaxed clock with high relaxation parameter equate a lack of temporal signal?
 What happens in ARC if omega is very high?
+- Alternate method to simulate confounding tree: generate very large phylogeny and subsample from large clusters within in